What education is required to practice chiropractic?

 Medicare and Other Insurances

-Medicare no longer requires yearly x-rays, however, Dr. White may deem x-rays a necessary tool to view the problem area.
+Medicare no longer requires yearly x-rays, however, Dr. Pate may deem x-rays a necessary tool to view the problem area.
 X-rays and exams administered are not covered by Medicare and the charges would be the patient’s responsibility.
 The charges do not apply to the patient’s yearly deductible.

 Medicare only covers Chiropractic adjustments, it does not cover the cost of any supplies or therapies.
 Medicare may only allow 12 visits in a 12 month period, before they arbitrarily stop payment until they determine whether or not there is “Medical Necessity” for further care.